EdData/LondonHousingProject/README.md

 -- The Homeownership-Rate shows that the housing market was most successful in 2001/2002, 2004, and also 2006.
 The earlier years would have been more due to a lower Price-to-Income ratio, as affordable housing meant for a good investment.

 -- As stated previously, there was a fluxuation in the housing market before the financial crisis in 2008.
-Looking at the Homeownership-Rate this enforces our previous point, which states that the demand will level out over the years.
+Looking at the Homeownership-Rate this enforces our previous point as it matches this pattern, which states that the demand will level out over the years.

 -- When there are years of high homeownership, this number is likely to drop the following year as there will be less negotiation room for buyers.
 As demand increases from the previous year the prices will rise making homes less affordable.